All about ghostwriting

 Our work together has a mutual goal: to tell the story that’s important to you, and to tell it in your way.

-I know an English teacher who will give my memoir manuscript a read through.
-He’s agreed to correct grammar and sentence structure.
+Q. I know an English teacher who will help me with my memoir manuscript.
+He’s agreed to collect my notes and correct grammar and sentence structure.
 Isn’t that what I need?
 Can’t I just get by with that?

 Being able to deconstruct a story in an English class is not anything like creating a manuscript.
 Your English teacher friend will probably get stuck in the small picture of sentences and miss the larger needs of your book.